 -

-Simply provide your information below and select how you want to stay in touch with us.
-Please check your email program to make sure your spam filters allow emails from the Texas Humane Legislation Network website.By submitting the form below, you are consenting to your information being shared with our sister organization, Texas Humane Network, a 501(c3), and to receive emails and other correspondence from Texas Humane Network.
+Simply provide your information below and confirm that you want to receive Action Alerts.
+Please check your email program to ensure your spam filters allow emails from the Texas Humane Legislation Network (THLN) website.By submitting the form below, you are consenting to your information being shared with our sister organization, Texas Humane Network, a 501(c3), and to receive emails and other correspondence from Texas Humane Network.

 TEXAS HUMANE LEGISLATION NETWORK WILL NEVER BARTER, SELL, OR TRADE YOUR CONTACT INFORMATION WITH ANY OTHER ORGANIZATION.